 Defaults on Accounts

-Court Action or Formal Debt Arrangements
+County Court Judgments (CCJs) and Formal Debt Arrangements

 High Credit Utilisation